- Henry More's 'Enchiridion Ethicum' (Fribourg, 12th-13th September 2014)

 - The Art of Living: Ancient Paradigms, Modern Perspectives (Erlangen, 17th-19th September 2004)

 - Prospects for an Ethics of Self-Cultivation (Warwick, 25th-27th September 2014)

 In September I should be speaking at three conferences in a row.
 The first is a conference on the Cambridge Platonist Henry More and I shall speak about Henry More's use of Marcus Aurelius in his Enchiridion Ethicum.
 The week after I shall be talking about Stoic spiritual exercises at a conference on 'the art of living' in ancient philosophy, focusing again on Marcus Aurelius.
-The week after that I'll be taking about similar material in Stoicism, this time in relation to Nietzsche and Foucault.
+The week after that I'll be taking about Hellenistic conceptions of philosophy, this time in relation to Nietzsche and Foucault.
 Further details about all three events are at:

 I recently prepared an annotated guide to the Ancient Commentators on Aristotle, which has now been published online as part of Oxford University Press's Oxford Bibliographies in Classics (requires a subscription).

 I'm pleased to announce a conference taking place at Birkbeck on 11 June 2014 called 'Platonic Commentaries in the Renaissance', co-organized with Stephen Clucas in honour of Michael Allen, and supported by the Birkbeck Institute for the Humanities.

 This follows on from the conference 'Renaissance Philosophy' held in London around the same time last year, co-organized with Michael Engel.
 There is a short report about that conference here.